Hampei/fivedayrace/README.md

 - save friends of users.
 A user should only battle his friends from fitbit.
  - maybe add an option to hide some of the friends from fitbit.
+- iphone notications
+- android notifications

 Local development
 -----------------

 create config/heroku_env.rb and fill with needed

     ENV['FITBIT_KEY'] = 'xxx'
     ENV['FITBIT_SECRET'] = 'xxx'
     ENV['SECRET_TOKEN'] = 'xxx' # for cookies Application.config.secret_token